-- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-1(h) under the Exchange Act, - otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock, or securities exchangeable or exercisable for or convertible into shares of common stock currently or hereafter owned either of record or beneficially, or - publicly announce an intention to do any of the foregoing for a period of days after the date of this prospectus without the prior written consent of may, in their sole discretion and at any time or from time to time before the termination of the -day period release all or any portion of the securities subject to lock-up agreements.
+- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-1(h) under the Exchange Act, - otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock, or securities exchangeable or exercisable for or convertible into shares of common stock currently or hereafter owned either of record or beneficially, or - publicly announce an intention to do any of the foregoing for a period of 75 days after the date of this prospectus without the prior written consent of

+This restriction terminates after the close of trading of the common stock on and including the 75th day after the date of this prospectus.
+BofA Securities, Inc., Goldman Sachs & Co.
+LLC and Jefferies LLC may, in their sole discretion and at any time or from time to time before the termination of the 75-day period release all or any portion of the securities subject to lock-up agreements.
 See "Underwriting - No Sales of Similar Securities."